 Shaved Zucchini Salad with Plums, Herbs & Almonds

 If you grow zucchini, you understand the abundance that comes in the summer.
 The first one feels like a miracle: “We grew this!
 It started as a seed and now there’s a zucchini!!”

 Then you get 10 of them all at the same time haha.
-We simply grill it with olive oil and seasoning, shred it into zucchini bread, freeze dices of it to sneak into smoothies, or sauté it with other summer vegetables.
+My main strategies for using it at home: grill with olive oil and seasoning, shred for zucchini bread, freeze dices of it to sneak into smoothies, or sauté with other summer vegetables.
 We also make it into a pretty shaved zucchini salad like this one.
-Other ideas To use up a bumper crop: zucchini bread with chocolate or zucchini involtini with almond ricotta.

-Brightland and I knew that it would be nice with the slightly sweet and mild zucchini, some shallots, toasty almonds, and a good sprinkle of chilli in the mix.
-I recommend alternatives to champagne vinegar in the recipe, if you’re wondering.
-This salad has all the flavours and the only piece of gear that you need to make it is a vegetable peeler!
-Summer simplicity.
+and I knew that it would be nice with the slightly sweet and mild zucchini, some punchy shallots, toasty almonds, and a good sprinkle of chilli in the mix.
+I recommend alternatives to champagne vinegar in the recipe notes.

+Shaved Zucchini Salad with Plums, Herbs & Almonds